nsonnad/hukum-socket-api/README.md

 ## Master TODO across all 3 repos:

-- [ ] leaving a room/topic/channel should remove a player from a game (so we need `HukumEngine.remove_player`)
+- [x] leaving a room/topic/channel should remove a player from a game (so we need `HukumEngine.remove_player`)
       -> maybe we can just use `presence_diff` to do this, or otherwise use presence

-- [ ] figure out how to display errors like `username taken` or `game doesn't exist`
+- [\] figure out how to display errors like `username taken` or `game doesn't exist`
+      -> figured out how but have not actually implemented it
 - [ ] UI for choosing teams
 - [ ] phoenix needs to handle all possible player actions
 - [ ] Elm needs to send all possible player actions